nuuuwan/nopdf_data/README.md

-# nopdf
+# nopdf_data

-For generation code see https://github.com/nuuuwan/nopdf.
+For generation code and more details see https://github.com/nuuuwan/nopdf.

 ## Update History
 * Sun Jun 13 08:03:31 UTC 2021